Oral presentation instructions

 - Virtual presentations will not be simultaneous.
 Virtual authors will be able to present their papers as follows:

 - In addition to the paper submission, virtual authors can optionally submit a PowerPoint presentation (with video and/or audio).
-These presentations will be uploaded onto the conference website, in a special virtual section, so that all the conference participants will have access to them during and after the conference.
+These presentations will be uploaded onto the conference website, in a special virtual section.

-- Virtual authors could be contacted by email by conference participants in the case of technical questions regarding their virtual paper.
+- Virtual authors will be contacted by conference participants in the case of technical questions regarding their virtual paper and/or presentations.
+A platform will be provided to all delegates with this purpose.

-- Abstracts and papers will be included in the INTED2017 Proceedings. (with ISBN)
+- Accepted abstracts and papers will be included in the INTED2024 Proceedings. (with ISBN)